rheehot/100-days-of-code/log.md

 **Today's Progress**:
-Today learn about sqlite,pget data and implements some ui
+Today learn about sqlite,get data and implements some ui

 **Thoughts:**